-Prior to issuance of the 2008-09 migratory game bird hunting regulations, we will comply with provisions of the Endangered Species Act of 1973, as amended (16 U.S.C.
+Prior to issuance of the 2009-10 migratory game bird hunting regulations, we will comply with provisions of the Endangered Species Act of 1973, as amended (16 U.S.C.
 1531-1543; hereinafter, the Act), to ensure that hunting is not likely to jeopardize the continued existence of any species designated as endangered or threatened, or modify or destroy its critical habitat, and is consistent with conservation programs for those species.
-Consultations under Section 7 of this Act may cause us to change proposals in this and future supplemental rulemaking documents.
+Consultations under section 7 of the Act may cause us to change proposals in this and future supplemental rulemaking documents.